Mild ill-posedness in $W^{1,\infty}$ for the incompressible porous media equation: Abstract

 \section{Abstract}

-In this paper, we investigate the perturbation problem of the incompressible porous media (IPM) equation on the whole space $\mathbb{R}^2$.
-We prove the mild ill-posedness of IPM equation in the critical space $W^{1,\infty}$ when the initial data are small perturbations of the more general stable profile $g(x_2),$ and accordingly, instability can be inferred.
-It is emphasized that our result holds for any vertically layered density $g(x_2)$ without requirement on the sign of $g'(x_2).$
+In this paper, we establish the mild ill-posedness of 2D IPM equation in the critical Sobolev space $W^{1,\infty}$ when the initial data are small perturbations of stable profile $g(x_2).$ Consequently, instability can be inferred.
+Notably, our results are valid for arbitrary vertically stratified density profiles $g(x_2)$ without imposing any restrictions on the sign of $g'(x_2).$ From a physical perspective, since gravity acts downward, density profiles satisfying $g'(x_2) < 0$ typically correspond to stable configurations, whereas those with $g '(x_2) > 0$ are generally expected to be unstable.Surprisingly, our analysis uncovers an unexpected instability even when $g'(x_2) < 0$ and $g'(x_2)\in W^{2,\infty}(\mr)$.
+To the best of our knowledge, this work provides the first rigorous demonstration of IPM instability for vertically nonlinear density profiles, marking a significant departure from conventional physical expectations.

 {\bf MSC(2020):} 76S05, 35R25, 76B70\\ {\bf Keywords:} The incompressible porous media equation, Ill-posedness, Instability